LearnersGuild/curriculum-app/phases/foundations/README.md

 # Foundations Phase

 The Foundations phase is all about the fundamentals.
 Here you'll learn the basic skills needed to begin programming like a professional.
+You will follow weekly study plans that include online modules and a project to apply the skills you've learned.

 ## High Level Skills